schiebelp/user-management/README.md

 - API errors in RFC-7807 format
 - OpenAPI documentation at http://localhost:8080/swagger-ui/index.html#/
 - REST Endpoint at http://localhost:8080/users
+- Passwords are masked in log
+- Unit tests are based on @Nested classes for better readability

 ## To run local Spring boot and PostgreSql image: